 Rare Tumors Program

-- Our director, Carlos Rodriguez-Galindo, MD, is chair of the Children’s Oncology Group Rare Tumors Committee.
+Carlos Rodriguez-Galindo, MD, the director of our Rare Tumors Program, is the chair of the Children’s Oncology Group Rare Tumors Committee.
+We also participate in a retinoblastoma research consortium with other Boston hospitals.